 There have been some cases where a student's AUSTUDY file was sought by the non-custodial parent in a Family Court action.
 The Bill will protect information in student assistance files from subpoenas by courts and tribunals.
-The amendment is parallel to provisions in the Social Security Act 1947.
+The amendment is parallel to section 1313 of the Social Security Act 1991.